anmeisel/ana-hugo/content/posts/bio.md

 disableAnchoredHeadings: true
 ---

 Ana Meisel (b.
-Prague, CZ) is a Polish-German web developer and videographer.
-Based in London, UK, she produces online courses for the University of London, and occasionally teaches design at Goldsmiths, University of London.
-She builds websites as part of [4 Us & 4 Others](https://4us4others.com/?to=/) studio, runs an internet art gallery [External Pages](https://externalpages.org/) and is one half of [Our Friend The Computer](https://www.ourfriendthe.computer/), a tech history podcast.
+Prague, CZ) is a Polish-German web developer and videographer based in London, UK.
+She produces online courses for the University of London, and occasionally teaches design at Goldsmiths, University of London.
+She builds websites as part of [4 Us & 4 Others](https://4us4others.com/?to=/) studio, runs internet art gallery [External Pages](https://externalpages.org/), and is one half of [Our Friend The Computer](https://www.ourfriendthe.computer/), a tech history podcast.

 Interests include luddism and maintainer communities.